OperationSpark/motion-poem/README.md

         /* 2. *************************************************************************************************************
          *
          * INITIALIZE VARIABLES HERE
-         * (EXAMPLE: Drawing a grey circle with a radius of 10 and adding it to the center of the wahtview) *
+         * (EXAMPLE: Drawing a grey circle with a radius of 10 and adding it to the center of the view) *
          */
         shape = draw.circle(10, '#CCC');